JudsonWilson/tls13-spec/draft-ietf-tls-tls13.md

 MUST generate a fatal "unexpected_message" alert.
 After sending a KeyUpdate message, the sender SHALL send all its traffic using the next generation of keys, computed as described in
 {{updating-traffic-keys}}.

+Meaning of this message:

+> This message informs the receiver that the sending endpoint is
+> using the next generation of keys for future traffic it sends,
+> and that the receiving endpoint should also use the same procedure
+> to update its sending keys to the same generation if it has not
+> done so already.

+> This message also conveys the sender's receive traffic key
+> generation, for use by applications that have a security
+> requirement for definitive (but not immediate) indication that
+> the other endpoint has actually stopped receiving traffic encrypted
+> using a specific generation of keys.

+Structure of this message:

+      struct {
+          uint64 receive_keys_generation;
+      } KeyUpdate;

+receive_keys_generation
+: Indicates the generation number of the receiving traffic keys that the sender of this message is using to decrypt traffic it receives.
+  The first generation, before any KeyUpdate messages are received, is 0.
+The value of this field equals the number of KeyUpdate messages the sender has received and processed.

-Upon receiving a KeyUpdate, the receiver MUST update their receiving keys and if they have not already updated their sending state up to or past the then current receiving generation MUST send their own KeyUpdate prior to sending any other messages.
+Upon receiving a KeyUpdate, the receiver
+MUST update their receiving keys.
+Afterwards, if they have not already updated their sending state up to or past the then current receiving generation, the receiver MUST send their own KeyUpdate prior to sending any other messages.
+This response KeyUpdate, or any KeyUpdate sent going forward, SHALL indicate the updated generation number in the receive_keys_generation field.
 This mechanism allows either side to force an update to the entire connection.
 Note that implementations may receive an arbitrary number of messages between sending a KeyUpdate and receiving the peer's KeyUpdate because those messages may already be in flight.